 New technologies are making it easier for people to share products and services rather than having to buy them outright meaning goods and services can be used more efficiently during their lifecycle reducing waste.
-The Mayor, working with the London Waste and Recycling Board (LWARB), waste authorities and other stakeholders, will support Londoners and businesses to adopt the principles of a circular economy180 and to reduce their carbon footprint.
-The Mayor's Environment Strategy sets out in further detail how he aims to cut waste and increase the rate of recycling (see also chapter 4.3 of this strategy).
+The Mayor, working with the London Waste and Recycling Board (LWARB), waste authorities and other stakeholders, will continue to support Londoners and businesses to adopt the principles of the circular economy and to reduce their carbon footprint.
+The London Environment Strategy sets out in further detail how he aims to do this (see also chapter 4.3 of this strategy).